vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Get all lists

-To get all the available lists in our Peakboard Hub, we use a simple `GET` call.
+To get all the available lists in our Peakboard Hub, we send a `GET` request to the `/public-api/v1/lists` endpoint.
 Then, we loop over the response body's JSON string in order to print all the table names.

 {% highlight python %}
 # Get all lists